rsuhaib678/Age-estimation-and-gender-classiffication-using-CNN/README.md

 ### Performance

-The performance of CNN was somewhat near to what we expected.
+The performances of CNN was somewhat near to what we expected.
 The goal was to reduce the age output mae below 7 and increase the goal output accuracy above 80%.
 Our final loss value for weight function of [“Age”:0.1, “Gender”: 1] was 5.6032, age output mae = 4.3738, gender output accuracy of 95.56%, validation loss = 10.8850, validation age mae = 6.9310, validation gender accuracy = 86%.